Ayanahaile/demo-repo/README.md

 # Demo
-this plain of the text
+this is  plain of the text in the github